patricegautier/unifiZabbix/README.md

 ## Auto-discovery of devices based on controller connection

-i.e automatically created all the proper hosts connected to the proper templates via a single connection to the Unifi controller
+i.e automatically create all the proper hosts connected to the proper templates via a single connection to the Unifi controller

 ## Better SSH debugging